cairo-book/cairo-book/src/ch16-05-02-randomness.md

 ### `request_my_randomness` Inputs

 1. `seed`: A value used to initialize the randomness generation process.
-This should be unique for each request to ensure unpredictable results.
+This should be unique to ensure unpredictable results.
 2. `callback_address`: The contract address where the `receive_random_words` function will be called to deliver the generated randomness.
 It is typically the address of your deployed contract implementing Pragma VRF.
 3. `callback_fee_limit`: The maximum amount of gas you're willing to spend on executing the `receive_random_words` callback function.
 4. `publish_delay`: The minimum delay (in blocks) between requesting randomness and the Oracle fulfilling the request.